 A Brief History

 In June of 2017, Mika developed the first ‘formula’ that would later become show scoring while waiting in line for a taping of One Day at a Time.
 The system was soft-released in August, and by October 2017 the first iteration of the scoring system was made public.
-The formulas were tweaked and adjusted, in order to give more weight to important aspects of shows (and less to others), until March 2018, when the second (and current) release was made.
+The formulas were tweaked and adjusted, in order to give more weight to important aspects of shows (and less to others), until March 2018, when the second major release was made.
+Since then, the calculations have been tweaked here and there to continue to reward positive representation on television in an automated, and balanced, manner.

 Every show page has a section in the sidebar for “Is It Worth Watching?”
 In that section is a mention of each show’s score: